 Collaborating with your team on building a digital product doesn’t need to be a hassle.
-Sympli turns making the visual specs and assets for handoff into one-click action, and here is how to use it with Figma.
+Sympli turns to make the visual specs and assets for handoff into one-click action, and here is how to use it with Figma.

 Figma links plugins to your account.
 When you install a plugin, you will be able to access it across any browser and device.
 You can even install plugins from the Plugin page on mobile!